jurassicplayer/OTLN-Calibre-Metadata/README.md

     - Close and re-open RomVault (This step is just in case)
     - Click `Update DATs`, then `Scan ROMs`, then `Find Fixes`, then `Fix ROMs`
     - Wait for the fixing to be completed (button will change to `Close`)
-- Open Calibre and switch to your new Calibre Library
+- Open Calibre and switch to your `Light Novels` Calibre Library folder
     - Navigate to `Calibre Library => Library Maintenance => Restore database` and press OK
     - Select all of the imported light novels and then press `Edit metadata`
     - Select `Change cover => Set from e-book files` and press OK